 One aspect of building resilience is being proactive and knowing what to expect by researching your career aspirations.
-If you are trying to make a transition to a new career in education, research as much as possible about it, talk to common friends or acquaintances who are already teachers, attend professional events, and subscribe to relevant newsletters.
-Conducting effective research will increase your chances of making an informed decision.
-You wouldn’t want to be neck-deep in a new teaching career or a new job and realize you made a mistake that could have been avoided by investigating and turning over every stone to avoid surprises.
+If you are trying to transition to a new career in education, research as much as possible, talk to common friends or acquaintances who are already teachers, attend professional events, and subscribe to relevant newsletters.
+Conducting adequate research will increase your chances of making an informed decision.
+You wouldn’t want to be neck-deep in a new teaching career or job and realize you made a mistake that could have been avoided by investigating and turning over every stone to avoid surprises.

 “There’s no such thing as ruining your life.
 Life’s a pretty resilient thing, it turns out.” – Sophie Kinsella

-Rejections are normal and are to be expected when you start putting yourself out there in the market.
+Rejections are expected when you start putting yourself on the market.
 Every interview does not end with an offer.
-But the important thing is to understand that after many “No’s”, there will eventually be a “Yes” – you just have to keep with it and persevere.
+But to understand that after many “No’s,” there will eventually be a “Yes” – you must keep with it and persevere.

 Take your research a step further; maybe it’s time to contact that acquaintance who works at your target school or school district.

-What matters is not how you land that new role, as long as you do it honestly, but whether you get there at all.
+What matters is not how you land that new role, as long as you do it honestly, but whether you get there.
 Referrals, online applications, and recruiters are just a few ways to reach that prospective school principal.
 When one job search method doesn’t work, there is no harm in trying others.

-Learning new skills is essential to every job, whether or not you are looking for a new one.
-If that new teaching job you are eyeing requires skills that you do not currently have, it makes sense to invest in and learn those new skills.
-There are a variety of online resources available for those who like the flexibility of learning at-will.
+Learning new skills is essential to every job, whether you are looking for a new one.
+If that new teaching job you are eyeing requires skills you do not currently have, investing in and learning those new skills makes sense.
+Various online resources are available for those who like the flexibility of learning.

-Subscribe to relevant teaching newsletters to keep yourself abreast of what is happening in education.
-Become a member of professional education associations, attend industry seminars and networking events.
-You just might be able to impress your interviewer with that newly-acquired knowledge, setting you apart from other candidates.
+Subscribe to relevant teaching newsletters to keep abreast of what is happening in education.
+Become a member of professional education associations, and attend industry seminars and networking events.
+You might be able to impress your interviewer with that newly-acquired knowledge, setting you apart from other candidates.

 Know when to say No

-There are tons of opportunities throughout the education industry, but not all leads will be a good match.
+There are many opportunities throughout the education industry, but not all leads will be a good match.
 When you get rejected several times in a row, it is very tempting to say ‘Yes’ to whatever comes your way.
-However, it is vital to resist the urge to accept something just because it was offered to you.
-Take a step back, and if you feel that you are not so sure, or that something is missing, then you are probably right.
+However, it is vital to resist the urge to accept something because it was offered to you.
+Take a step back, and if you feel that you are not so sure or that something is missing, you are probably right.

-Reach out to that neighbor (or that friend’s friend or that LinkedIn connection) who teaches there, and who might be able to refer you as an excellent candidate for a role.
-But, why would that person help you find a job – what’s in it for them?
+Reach out to that neighbor (or that friend’s friend or that LinkedIn connection) who teaches there and might be able to refer you as an excellent candidate for a role.
+But why would that person help you find a job – what’s in it for them?
 This is where we need to tap into the basic human nature of the need to feel needed, or in other words, the need to feel useful to others.

 People are more willing to help than we think.
 A cup of coffee or an offer to buy lunch would go a long way in establishing these relationships.
-Who knows, that person might refer you to another, who might have a much better career opportunity for you.
+That person might refer you to someone with a much better career opportunity.

-You could also find and meet other people who are in the same situation as you – looking for a teaching job or a new career.
+You could also find and meet others in the same situation as you – looking for a teaching job or a new career.
 Trade your job-search resources and career tips to build resilience, and be a moral support to one another, taking comfort in knowing that you are not alone in your job search.

 Keep an open mind

-Your friend thinks you are great for this new job that just came up at her school; however, you are not so sure.
-But, would it really hurt to meet the school principal and spend a couple of hours getting to know the school and what they are looking for?
+Your friend thinks you are great for this new job that just came up at her school; however, you are not sure.
+But would it hurt to meet the school principal and spend a couple of hours getting to know the school and what they are looking for?

-Worst case, you probably make a few friends at that new school, who will keep you in mind when they come across another more suitable career opportunity.
-Most times, we think we know what we want, and keep working towards that goal in mind, when we are meant to be doing something else altogether!
+Worst case, you probably make a few friends at that new school who will keep you in mind when they come across another more suitable career opportunity.
+We usually think we know what we want and keep working towards that goal when we are meant to be doing something else!

 Pat yourself on the back!

-You have polished your resume, submitted applications, reached out to contacts and updated your online LinkedIn profile.
-All that work is not easy, but you have executed it and made a brave choice to change your current situation for the better.
-And it definitely deserves a pat on the back (or even a movie and a night out with pals!).
+You have polished your resume, submitted applications, contacted contacts, and updated your LinkedIn profile.
+All that work is not easy, but you have executed it and made a brave choice to improve your current situation.
+And it deserves a pat on the back (or even a movie and a night out with pals!).

-Applying for teaching jobs and going to interviews (if, at all), only to be rejected time and again, can be emotionally exhausting.
-And if you are already employed, it eats away into precious family time.
+Applying for teaching jobs and embracing interviews (if at all) can be emotionally exhausting, only to be rejected repeatedly.
+And if you are already employed, it eats away precious family time.

-In the hustle of job-hunting, we forget that there are others around us who need our attention – spouse, kids, friends.
+In the hustle of job-hunting, we forget that others around us need our attention – spouse, kids, friends.
 It is easy to take out our frustration on our spouse or, especially, our kids.
-This only alienates them towards us and takes away a vital source of support from us.
-Instead, make a sincere effort to focus on the positive aspects, and spend time with loved ones, secure in the feeling that something out there is waiting for you and that it is just a matter of time before you find it.
+This only alienates them and takes away a vital source of support from us.
+Instead, make a sincere effort to focus on the positive aspects and spend time with loved ones, secure in the feeling that something out there is waiting for you and that it is just a matter of time before you find it.
 Mastering the art of career resilience takes patience and a positive attitude.

 And be grateful for the things that you already have.
 As you wait for that offer, knowing that you have done your best, take a step back and relax.
 That dream teaching job will be yours sooner or later.

 Are you looking to transition into a teaching or any other education role?
-Or are you seeking to make a career change our of education?
+Or are you seeking to make a career change out of education?

-If you’d like to make sure your resume and cover letter will make you stand out from the crowd, we invite you to check out the resume writing services we offer.
-We’ll make sure your resume stands out for all the right reasons to both hiring managers and applicant tracking systems.
+If you want to ensure your resume and cover letter will make you emerge in a pile of applicants, we invite you to check out our resume writing services.
+We’ll ensure your resume sticks out for all the right reasons for hiring managers and applicant tracking systems.

-If you need help to build your career resilience contact Candace Alstad-Davies directly at firstname.lastname@example.org or toll-free: 1-877-738-8052,
+If you need help building your career resilience, contact Candace Alstad-Davies directly at firstname.lastname@example.org or toll-free: 1-877-738-8052.